crownstone/website/use-case/watchi.md

 # Watchi Services

 The Watchi can be obtained directly at the [manufacturer](https://www.watchi.nl/care/).
-More information about the particular professional setting can be found at [LeefcirkelXL Care Professional](https://www.watchi.nl/leefcirkelxl/).
+More information about the particular professional setting can be found at the [Watchi website](https://www.watchi.nl/).